TombstoneTumbleweedArt/import-ply-as-verts/README.md

      - Mandelbulb3D BTracer2 PLY <i>(1.99.12 and later)</i>
      - J-Wildfire Point Cloud    <i>(Some incompatible edge cases may yet exist.
 They will be patched as needed.</i>
      - Photogrammetry scans  <i>(MeshLab,</i> et. al.<i>)</i>
+     - Practically any 'extra' value beyond location, vertex normal, and vertex color.

- The result in Blender is the system console window error message "Invalid header, etc..."
+ The result in Blender is the system console window error message "Invalid header, etc...", or no error at all.